kubemq-io/kubemq-bridges/README.md

 In bindings configuration, KubeMQ Bridges supports properties setting for each pair of source and target bindings.

-These properties contains middleware information settings as follows:
+These properties contain middleware information settings as follows:

 #### Logs Middleware

-KubeMQ Bridges supports level based logging to console according as follows:
+KubeMQ Bridges supports level based logging to console according to as follows:

 | Property  | Description       | Possible Values        |
 |:----------|:------------------|:-----------------------|